 - Look for the breaker marked “furnace” or “heat,” and make sure it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” area.

-- With one hand, quickly turn the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Watts Electric & A/C Inc at 601-736-7362 right away.
+- With one hand, quickly turn the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a professional from Watts Electric & A/C Inc at 601-736-7362 right away.

 Regardless of your furnace’s age or brand, it has no less than one regular wall switch installed on or by it.